Best Value Faucets

 High-tech includes hands-free faucets.

-Electronics got a lot of attention for the first time in 2017 and again in 22019 and 2021.
-At each go-round, however, the panel eventually decided that the technology is not yet mature enough for serious consideration in developing our rankings.
+At each go-round, however, the panel eventually decided that the technology is not yet mature enough for serious consideration.

 Index to Best Value Faucets